-- Making a simple map of the neighborhood houses, properties, natural gas meters and propane tanks.
-In a disaster, you and your neighbors can use this list to quickly turn off damaged utilities and protect your household from fires, gas explosions and water leaks. - Creating a contact list of neighbors so that you and your neighbors can help those with specific needs, such as disabled people living alone or parents of young children. - Developing plans for checking on neighbors who are at risk for medical problems.
+- □ Making a simple map of the neighborhood houses, properties, natural gas meters and propane tanks.
+In a disaster, you and your neighbors can use this list to quickly turn off damaged utilities and protect your household from fires, gas explosions and water leaks. - □ Creating a contact list of neighbors so that you and your neighbors can help those with specific needs, such as disabled people living alone or parents of young children.

-For more information about the Map Your Neighborhood Program, created by Washington State Emergency Management Division, contact your County Emergency Management office, or visit the state Emergency Management Division website at: www.emd.wa.gov/myn/index.shtml
+the Map Your Neighborhood Program, created by Washington State Emergency Management Division, contact Pacific County Emergency Management Agency by phone, (360) 875-9340, or visit the PCEMA Web site at: www.co.pacific.wa.us/pcema.